Easy to Use Legal Templates

-Trademark licence agreements is the process wherein a registered owner of a trademark (licensor) authorises another person (licencee) to use the trademark.
+A Trademark license agreement is a process wherein a registered owner of a trademark (licensor) authorizes another person (licensee) to use the trademark.
 This is for a certain time, in a certain territory, and under certain terms and conditions without transferring the ownership of the mark.
 The licensor can also put other limitations on the use of the mark.
 They do this through the terms that are put into the licensing agreement.
 For example, the licensor may allow a trademark to be used for only particular goods and services.

 Essentially, the licensor earns money by way of royalty.
 While the licensee gets to use the mark to gain more business.
 In addition, the licensor also benefits from the expanding reach and popularity of the mark.
 But, if left unchecked, licensing could also harm the reputation of the trademark and the licensor.
 Hence, it is of utmost importance to incorporate clauses with respect to quality checks of goods or services in the license agreement.

-In essence, a Trademark Licence Agreement is used by a trademark owner to permit another party to use the trademark.
+In essence, a Trademark License Agreement is used by a trademark owner to permit another party to use the trademark.

-Typically, Aa Trademark Licence Agreement will set out how the trademark can be used and the duration and territory of the licence.
+Typically, a Trademark License Agreement will set out how the trademark can be used and the duration and territory of the license.
 Also, the responsibilities of both parties.
 Get a trademark license agreement template, click here.

 What is a trademark?